dsridhar91/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Columbia University
+- name: Data Science Institute at Columbia University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I work David Blei at the Data Science Institute at Columbia.
+bio: I work with David Blei at the Data Science Institute at Columbia.
 I develop machine learning methods for causal inference.
 I study effects from text, social influence, online debates and more.

 interests:
 - Causal Inference